Setting up power of attorney.

 Can an attorney-in-fact request a wire transfer out of the member’s account?

-An attorney-in-fact can request a Bank to Bank Wire Transfers and Western Union Wire Transfers for the member.
+An attorney-in-fact can request a Bank-to-Bank Wire Transfer for the member.
 All request must be submitted in writing with a photo copy of the Attorney-in-Fact’s photo identification.
 If the funds are being transferred to an account in which the members name is not listed, the written request must be notarized.